Areas of Responsibility

 Basic Research at the ifb not only provides comprehensive information on the development and structure of families, but also serves to further current scientific data, including the testing and further development of theories, empirical methods and data collection tools.
 Furthermore, Basic Research also offers a wide knowledge base for projects of Applied Research and the area of Policy Consultation.

 In the face of social change, decision-makers and stakeholders – especially persons in charge in politics and family organisations – require reliable and up-to-date information about families.
 Hence, the data from empirical research is an important basis for socio-political discussions and decision-making.
 Therefore, alongside Basic Research and Applied Research, Policy Consultation regarding families is the ifb’s third area of responsibility.
-In this regard, an important work area is the provision of statements and assessments on questions of family development or the situation of families for the Bavarian State Ministry of Labour and Social Welfare, Family Affairs and Integration (StMAS).
+In this regard, an important area of work is the provision of statements and assessments on questions of family development or the situation of families for the Bavarian State Ministry of Labour and Social Welfare, Family Affairs and Integration.
 Moreover, the ifb organises family-related forums and initiatives, produces expert reports and makes information available for various groups.
 These include ministries, associations, local authorities, work groups, committees and many other organisations which concern themselves, either directly or indirectly, with the family on a state, federal, municipal and association level.